elieserme/hackintosh/README.md

 # Hackintosh

-> **End of times for Hackintosh**
+> **End of times for Hackintosh.**
-We knew this day would come.
-Hackintosh is dead.
-Long live Hackintosh!
-But we'll see the sun rise for the Hackintosh one last time with **MacOS Tahoe**.
+We knew this day would come. _Hackintosh is dead.
+Long live Hackintosh!_ But we'll see the sun rise for the Hackintosh one last time with **MacOS Tahoe**.

 This is the guide for **OpenCore 1.0.5** Hackintosh build based on i7 9700KF | ASUS B360-G Gaming | Radeon RX 6600XT | 32GB RAM | running **MacOS 15.5 Sequoia** like an **Mac Pro**! _(MacPro7,1 SMBIOS)_